Fasting | Stages | #1 | #2 | #3 | #4 | #5 | Conclusion | FAQ | Studies

 He was a professor of medicine at Harvard Medical School, where he conducted essential studies.
 He published his collected findings in the article “Fuel Metabolism in Starvation.”

-Cahill conceptualized his fasting stages according to which energy source the body is predominantly using at any given time (Cahill 20066).
+Cahill conceptualized his fasting stages according to which energy source the body predominantly uses at any given time (Cahill 20066).

 He distinguishes between two primary fuel sources: